 Intended Learning Outcomes: At the end of this module students will be able to: Demonstrate and explain fundamental Physico-Chemical principles as they apply to Chemistry.
 Demonstrate and explain the application of Instrumental and Analytical Chemistry across core Chemistry themes/areas.
-Demonstrate a level of understanding in the field of one or more of the Chemistry specialisms at Swansea sufficient contribute to research in the field. ient to Successfully complete a research project in the field of one or more of the Chemistry specialisms at Swansea, potentially generating publishable results.
-Apply their knowledge of both general Chemistry and Chemistry specialisms to analyse and solve specific appli- problems in the field. ed Apply their knowledge of both general Chemistry and Chemistry specialisms, along with their practical skills an project management knowledge, to the completion of a substantial research project ıd Analyse and identify their own intellectual and practical skill gaps, and address them via independent learning.
+Demonstrate a level of understanding in the field of one or more of the Chemistry specialisms at Swansea sufficient to contribute to research in the field.
+Successfully complete a research project in the field of one or more of the Chemistry specialisms at Swansea, potentially generating publishable results.
+Apply their knowledge of both general Chemistry and Chemistry specialisms to analyse and solve specific applied problems in the field.
+Apply their knowledge of both general Chemistry and Chemistry specialisms, along with their practical skills and project management knowledge, to the completion of a substantial research project Analyse and identify their own intellectual and practical skill gaps, and address them via independent learning.
 Demonstrate the essential Chemistry-related practical skills as described in the QAA Chemistry Benchmark Statement.
 Execute laboratory-based experiments and apply a range of synthetic and measurement techniques.
 Apply specific and general safety practices to laboratory-based and other practical work.
-Demonstrate the practical skills to practice in Chemistry commensurate with the requirements for chartered statu (CChem and/or CSci) 15 Assessment: Presentation (10%) Report (60%) Viva (10%) Participation Exercise (20%) Assessment Description: Dissertation of up to 15,000 words Presentation (10 minutes) plus questions Viva Supervisor mark based on student engagement and contribution Moderation approach to main assessment: Universal double-blind marking Assessment Feedback: Individual written feedback on each component, plus verbal feedback on the presentation n and viva. ii uiiu Failure Redemption: Resubmit dissertation Additional Notes: Module code reserved by i.mabbett on 31/05/2016 15:52:41 Multional 130005, 14100010 0000 10501 you by 1.111000011 011 51/05/2010 15.52.71
+Demonstrate the practical skills to practice in Chemistry commensurate with the requirements for chartered status (CChem and/or CSci) Assessment: Presentation (10%) Report (60%) Viva (10%) Participation Exercise (20%) Assessment Description: Dissertation of up to 15.000 words Presentation (10 minutes) plus questions Viva Supervisor mark based on student engagement and contribution Noderation approach to main assessment: Universal Double Blind Marking of the whole cohort presentation and viva Failure Redemption: Resubmit dissertation Additional Notes: Module code reserved by i.mabbett on 31/05/2016 15:52:41